-Some junior developer jobs might require you to have skills in specific technologies like Swift or Koltin, so upgrade your skills first by taking these Swift tutorials or these Kotlin programming courses.
+Some junior developer jobs might require you to have skills in specific technologies like Swift or Koltin, so upgrade your skills first by taking these Swift tutorials on Udemy.

 This will also help you when crafting your developer job application to ensure you include all the information that may be required and that you meet the bare minimum of the requirements.

 iii.
 Follow up

 After you send out your developer job applications to a number of companies, probably you are not going to hear back from any of them.

 This is the time you want to check back with them to see if they really received your job application.